 A Distinctive and Powerful Education

 The Waldorf School of Garden City teaches not what to think, but how to think.
-In an atmosphere of free and open inquiry, students and teachers debate, collaborate, and investigate, challenging assumptions—and one another—with insights backed by rigorous study.
+In an atmosphere of free and open inquiry, students and teachers debate, collaborate, investigate, and challenge assumptions—and one another—with insights backed by rigorous study.
 This unique education transforms individuals, preparing and empowering them to make a positive impact on the world.

 When you first step onto campus or into a classroom, you will see how the arts and an appreciation of the aesthetics are integrated into the School.
 From color exploration and pentatonic flute in Grade 1 to stone carving and stained glass making in Grade 11, the fine and practical arts play a vital and vibrant role in the curriculum and the community and are required throughout a student’s time at the school.